 Since the relationship between stop and go is that they are opposites, your task is to find the answer option which contains two words that are also opposites.

-Logical Reasoning Tests Logical reasoning examines two types of thinking: inductive and deductive.
+Logical reasoning examines two types of thinking: inductive and deductive.
 Once again, on logical thinking tests you must come to a conclusion based on the information presented.
 However, logical reasoning involves more than just alphanumeric information.
 These tests can include image sequences, series, or matrices.
 Some logical reasoning tests will use verbal information similar to riddles; these are called syllogisms.
 When it comes to tests, logical reasoning is often broken down into subcategories: inductive or deductive reasoning and abstract or generic critical reasoning.
+You can read more about deductive reasoning tests here.
 While these tests all assess the same areas of intelligence, different jobs and positions require different types of reasoning and problem solving.

-Practice with Online Reasoning Tests While every person has the ability to reason, it is often difficult to focus on these skills, and it can be especially challenging during a time-pressure test.
+While every person has the ability to reason, it is often difficult to focus on these skills, and it can be especially challenging during a time-pressured test.
 Therefore, it is highly recommended by many employers that you familiarise yourself with these tests by practising beforehand.
-The testing team at JobTestPrep specialises in creating online tests to give you the preparation you need along with full answers and explanations.
-We know how important getting that job offer is, and we want to help you every step of the way.
-Good luck!
+JobTestPrep specialises in creating online tests to give you the preparation you need, along with full answers and explanations.
+We offer all-inclusive preparation resources, practice tests tailored for specific companies, or for specific test providers, such as the Cubiks online assessment.